Giant Gorg: Release

 In 2001, Bandai announced that they would start a new sub label under the title Sunrise Classic Action, in which Giant Gorg would be part of.
 However, the plan was later scrapped.

 In 2015, Discotek Media announced that they had licensed the series for a North American release on DVD.
+On August 3, 2024, Discotek revealed that they will re-release the series on Blu-ray in 2024.